Cuts in Cartesian Products of Graphs: KKL Theorem and Friedgut's Junta Theorem

-We now prove an analogue of the KKL theorem, which says that a cut with high variance, must have a somewhat large number of edges crossing in at least one direction.
-Note that our bound has an extra factor of $\alpha$, which is $2$ for the case of the hypercube when $G$ is an edge. \begin{theorem}[KKL Theorem] Given $f \from V(\Gk) \to \{-1,1\}$, we have
+We now prove the following analogue of the KKL theorem, which says that a cut with high variance must have a somewhat large number of edges crossing in at least one direction. \begin{theorem}[Generalized KKL Theorem] Given $f \from V(\Gk) \to \{-1,1\}$, we have